 The next step in asteroid mining will be in making the operations more efficient and profitable.
 It's expensive sending robots and mining equipment into space, not to mention the repairs that will have to be done to them.
 There will be a desire to manufacture robots in space rather than on earth.
 And who will do the manufacturing work and repairing?
 The robots themselves of course.
 And once this is achieved, the robots become self-replicating (note, engineers have already built simple self replicating robots, and we have the beginning of utilizing 3D printers for manufacturing in space).

 Even though these first mining robots will be intelligent, a small number of humans would still be needed to control them.
 They would need a human commander to give them orders such as how much to mine, how many robots to manufacture and so forth to reflect the desires of their corporations back on earth.

 Because of the problems of humans living in space (as described above), the human crews would have to be replaced by new crews every year or so (or shorter).
 That means mining only near earth orbit asteroids.
-There will be a desire to mine asteroids further out, perhaps into the Kuiper belt, but because this is so far away from earth, communication delays due to the light speed limit could create problems if they need quick decisions from earth.
-On board humans can make these quick decisions if emergencies arise.
+There will be a desire to mine asteroids further out, perhaps into the asteriod belt, but because this is so far away from earth, communication delays due to the light speed limit could create problems if they need quick decisions from earth.
+Humans can make these quick decisions if emergencies arise and to create solutions to problems.
 But this is too far to practically send humans.
-Note it took over nine years for the New Horizons probe to reach Pluto.
-The mining corporations will want to replace human astronauts with artificial conscious systems to avoid these problems.
+The mining corporations will want to replace human astronauts with artificial sentient systems to avoid these problems.
 And this presents a problem.

 But they are not alive!